openfaas/openfaas-cloud/docs/README.md

 ### Create your GitHub App

-Create a GitHub app from your GitHub profile page.
+- Create a [GitHub app](https://developer.github.com/apps/building-your-first-github-app/#register-a-new-app-with-github) from your GitHub profile page.
+Enter the following required fields:
+  - GitHub App name
+  - Homepage URL
+  - Webhook URL.
+The GitHub app will deliver webhooks to your OpenFaaS Cloud instance every time code is pushed in a user's function repository.
+Make sure you provide the public URL for your OpenFaaS gateway to the GitHub app:
+    - With the router configured the Webhook URL should be like: `http://system.openfaas.cloud/github-event`

+    - If you don't have the router configured remove the `system-` prefix from `system-github-event` in `stack.yml` and set the Webhook URL like: `http://my.openfaas.cloud/functions/github-event`

-Select these OAuth permissions:
+- Select these OAuth permissions:
+  - "Checks" read and write
   - "Repository contents" read-only
   - "Commit statuses" read and write

-- "Checks" read and write
+- From "Subscribe to events":

-* Now select only the "push" event.
+  - select only the "Push" event

-* Where can this GitHub App be installed?
+- From "Where can this GitHub App be installed?"

-Any account
+  - select "Any account"

-* Save the new app.
+- Save the new app.

-* Now download the private key for your GitHub App which we will use later in the guide for allowing OpenFaaS Cloud to write to Checks or Commit statuses when a build passes or fails.
+- Now download the private key for your GitHub App which we will use later in the guide for allowing OpenFaaS Cloud to write to Checks or Commit statuses when a build passes or fails.

-The GitHub app will deliver webhooks to your OpenFaaS Cloud instance every time code is pushed in a user's function repository.
-Make sure you provide the public URL for your OpenFaaS gateway to the GitHub app:

-* With the router configured the URL should be like: `http://system.openfaas.cloud/github-event`

-* If you don't have the router configured remove the `system-` prefix from `system-github-event` in `stack.yml` and set the URL like: `http://my.openfaas.cloud/functions/github-event`
+- Make a note of the public URL of your GitHub App for later use

 ### Create an internal trust secret